dmikushin/archrepo-docker/README.md

 # Show help
 archrepo --help

-# Publish a package in the repository
+# Publish a package with its signature in the repository
 archrepo -H ssh_server publish mypackage-1.0-1-x86_64.pkg.tar.zst
+# Note: This will automatically look for mypackage-1.0-1-x86_64.pkg.tar.zst.zsig
+# and upload it alongside the package

+# Publish a package without requiring signature
+archrepo -H ssh_server publish mypackage-1.0-1-x86_64.pkg.tar.zst --no-signing

 # List packages in the repository
 archrepo -H ssh_server list